Skip to main content

 Long-running incidents

-When to consider a handover
+When to consider pausing and documenting

-• you are working on an incident out-of-hours and office hours have begun (9am on working days)
+• you are working on an incident in office hours and the time has reached 5pm

 1. The comms lead should check the incident report has a summary of the incident and is up-to-date.